jannesbrunner/lecture-devops-app/doc/concept.md

 1. Run Linting
 If successful:
 2. Build
-3. Run Tests (if any)
+3. Run Tests
 4. Allocate infrastructure locally via containers

-App is reachable via dev server running on localhost
+App is reachable via dev server running on localhost:3000

 - Supervision insights is reduced or not available.

 ### Staging 1
 #### Description
-- This environment is allocated in an AWS cloud environment.
+- This environment is allocated and set up in an AWS cloud environment (VPC).
 - New features and (hot) fixes can get tested here.

 **Trigger**: Merge or Commit into Branch "Master"
 - Master branch is protected on GitLab
-- - Only Maintainer can commit directly
+  - Only Maintainer can commit directly

 #### Pipeline